 Senate Bill 899 – This Bill brought in a Workers Comp theory of law that was already established in other states.
 Quite a large portion of the bill had worked in the State of Florida during Florida’s Workers Comp reforms.
 The main part of the bill that cut the Workers Comp Cost for employers was the establishment of Medical Provider Networks.
 (MPN’s)

-MPN’s – The real application of MPN’s was to enable California employers to control who the employee treated with medically, and removed doctor-shopping by employees.
+MPNs – The real application of MPNs was to enable California employers to control who the employees treated medically, and remove doctor-shopping by employees.
 Controlling the medical treatment by the employer is one of my Five Secrets to Controlling Workers Comp Costs.
-Medical control leads to the control of most of the Workers Comp claim.
+Medical control leads to the control of most of the Workers Comp claims.
 Please see my previous posts on the Five Keys to Cutting Workers Comp Costs.

 More Workers Comp insurance carriers entering the market – this is the final positive and the most important result of the California Workers Compensation reform.
-With all the reforms in place now in California, the market became more competitive.
+With all the reforms in place now in California, the market has become more competitive.
 The barriers to entry to the Workers Comp insurance carriers were removed.
 The more carriers in the marketplace, the more healthy the competition.
-Now that Workers Comp insurance carriers can now forecast a profit, there are more carriers writing policies which will reduce the Workers Comp premiums that they charge.
+Now that Workers Comp insurance carriers can forecast a profit, there are more carriers writing policies that will reduce the Workers Comp premiums that they charge.